inwx/terraform-provider-inwx/docs/resources/inwx_domain_contact.md

 * `fax` - (Optional) Fax number of the contact
 * `email` - (Required) Contact email address
 * `remarks` - (Optional) Custom description of the contact
-* `whois_protection` - (Optional) Whether whois protection for the contact should be enabled.
-Depends on the registry supporting it.
-Not the same as whois protection for a domain

 ## Attribute Reference